Buggist/EasyLog/README.md

 # LitteLog
 Minimalism python logger.
-Import it directly in one python file, or create a configurable instance as the logger of your whole project.
+Import it directly to use it in single python file, or create a configurable instance as the logger of your whole project.

 ## Installation
 ```